mui/material-ui/docs/src/pages/components/buttons/buttons-es.md

 👑 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/components/button).

-## Botones Complejos
+## Complex Buttons

-Los Botones de Texto, los Botones Contenidos, los Botones de Acción Flotantes y los Botones con Iconos se construyen sobre el mismo componente: el `ButtonBase`.
-Se puede sacar partido de este componente básico para construir interacciones personalizadas.
+The Text Buttons, Contained Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.
+You can take advantage of this lower level component to build custom interactions.

-{{"demo": "pages/components/buttons/ButtonBases.js"}}
+{{"demo": "pages/components/buttons/ButtonBase.js"}}

 ## Librería externa de routing

 One common use case is to use the button to trigger navigation to a new page.
-El componente `ButtonBase` provee un atributo para tratar este uso: `component`.
-Sin embargo, para ciertos rellenos `ButtonBase` requiere el nodo DOM del componente proporcionado.
-Esto se logra adjuntando una referencia al componente y esperando que el componente reenvíe esta referencia al nodo DOM subyacente.
+The `ButtonBase` component provides a property to handle this use case: `component`.
+However for certain focus polyfills `ButtonBase` requires the DOM node of the provided component.
+This is achieved by attaching a ref to the component and expecting that the component forwards this ref to the underlying DOM node.
 Given that many of the interactive components rely on `ButtonBase`, you should be able to take advantage of it everywhere.

 Here is an [integration example with react-router](/guides/composition/#button).